CGRP Treatments: No Happy Ending Yet

 What have your CGRP experiences been?

-In part 1 of this 3 part series, we shared comments from migraine community members who spoke out about how these new treatment options have been life-changing.
-Unfortunately, there is no one size fits all when it comes to migraine treatment and some of you have not found relief from trying these new treatments.
+Migraine community members have spoken out about how life-changing the CGRPs have been.
+Unfortunately, there is no one-size-fits-all when it comes to migraine treatment, and some have not found relief from trying these new treatments.
 Here are some comments from those who have yet to find their happy ending.

 Are the injections painful?